yrpan/yrpan.github.io/index.md

 <br>

-### Note to Prospective Investors:

-If you're looking for a long-term investment in a startup, then look no further.
-Our resilient capital structure, commitment to high product standards, and relatively low operating costs; give us every assurance that WR is built to last.
-The yearly net earnings are estimated at $77 million (Level I projected after-tax net earnings, for 1 million MAUs, optimal scenario, post-stabilization; the details on Level II and III revenue chains are unavailable at this time, but we expect them to surpass our Level I, which forms the base revenue).

-You may request a copy of our investor information package by contacting us directly at info@ranktheglobe.com, with your legal name, contact information, business details (if applicable), and any other relevant info.
-Class A, B and C shares are available for purchase to eligible investors.

 ---

 ## David's Portfolio of Conceptual Art & Design

 Selected original artworks of David span acrylic paintings (e.g. the mythic golden eagle), sketches (e.g. the maglev car), and digital models (e.g. the future city)